Tianditu: Criticisms

 In 2010 it was found that Tianditu used the same DigitalGlobe sourced imagery as used by Google Maps and Google Earth.
 Users in China and elsewhere have posted images extracted from Tianditu and Google to make a comparison and found images from both sources to be identical, except that those from Tianditu were in Chinese.
 There have also been complaints about the quality of the service because the data is only updated about twice a year, while Google can update its information more frequently, as often as every few minutes if it wishes.
 As of 2012, 10,000 km2 of Ziyuan 3-01 captured imagery was also used.

 Disputed areas

 Tianditu follows Chinese international territorial claims, without any indication that areas are disputed.
 Other Chinese mapping services, such as Amap and Baidu Maps, follow similar practices.
 For example, Taiwan is labeled as a province of China.
 The Spratly Islands in the South China Sea are also included as the Chinese territory, although Vietnam and the Philippines also claim these islands.
 The nine-dash line is drawn around them.
 Arunachal Pradesh is also labeled as a part of Tibet, belonging to China, while India claims it is part of India.

-In addition, Tianditu also shows the partially recognized states of Kosovo as part of Serbia (see China-Serbia relations) and Russian-occupied territories of Georgia as part of Russia.
+In addition, Tianditu also shows the partially recognized states of Kosovo as part of Serbia (see China-Serbia relations) and Russian-occupied territories of Georgia as part of Georgia.